cherryiva/cherryiva/README.md

 Int if you want to but if i dislike something about you you're getting ignored

-thats all11!@!?@?
+oh and the only ships i dislike are:

+kazuscara

+tuna

+please dont jump me i just dont like them 😖😖😖 thats all11!@!?@?
 <!--
 **cherryiva/cherryiva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.